 J. Henrikson opened this part of the meeting by stating the goals of the HNSP, EHE, and the Consumer Survey.
-She referred to each of the three plans for more details.
+Refer to each of the three plans for more details.
 L. Matus asked the method through which the consumers would receive and complete the Consumer Survey given its length.
-J. Henrikson answered that in the past, OHP would send it via mail and consumers would complete the hardcopy and return it using the postage paid envelope provided.
-K. Carter reiterated M. Ross-Russell's point from a previous meeting, explaining that they were cognizant of how the pre- and post- COVID-19 time period might skew answers.
+J. Henrikson answered that most times, OHP would send it via mail and consumers would complete them on paper.
+K. Carter reiterated M. Ross-Russell's point from a previous meeting, explaining that they were cognizant of how pre- and post- COVID-19 might skew answers.
 C. Steib asked how many questions they had on their Consumer Survey as compared to Sacramento and Newark.
 M. Ross-Russell answered that they had 58 questions and 14 pages thus far.
 The last time M. Ross-Russell compiled the survey, there were about 900 variables to take into account.
-Newark conducted their needs assessment annually, whereas Philadelphia's was completed a survey every 5 years, so it was more comprehensive.
+Newark distributed their survey annually, whereas Philadelphia's was completed every 5 years, so it was more comprehensive.
 Additionally, the environment in which they would be conducting this survey was amidst a pandemic.
 They would have to keep this in mind.

-M. Ross-Russell stated that asking and accounting for questions pre- and post-COVID-19 was important because the prior 12 months would have been primarily about the pandemic and how they would need to craft this information according to the environment of 2020-21.
-In addition, the last Consumer Survey which took place in 2017 had 300 paper-copy respondents and about 90 online respondents.
+M. Ross-Russell stated that asking and accounting for questions pre- and post-COVID was important because the prior 12 months had been primarily about the pandemic and how they would need to craft this information according to the world in 2020-21.
+In addition, the last Consumer Survey taking place in 2017 had 300 paper-copy respondents and about 90 online respondents.
 K. Carter suggested that a low online completion rate could be because of the digital divide.
 M. Ross-Russell answered that when people were doing well they were less likely to respond.
 It also depended on where people were and the amount of time they had to respond.
-M. Ross-Russell added that all the information related to the survey must be submitted and compliant with the IRB requirements for evaluation.

 A. Williams asked how people were compensated for completing the survey.
 M. Ross-Russell answered that they were not compensated for their participation.
-A. Williams responded that people might be hesitant to respond due to the lack of incentive/compensation.
+A. Williams responded that people might be hesitant to respond due to the lack of incentive/ compensation.
 M. Ross-Russell added that they could not offer monetary compensation.
 They could offer gift cards, etc. for participation in focus groups; however, the surveys were anonymous and there was no way to contact consumers after they submitted their answers.
 A. Williams added that the reasoning made sense, but explained that it might be ethically questionable to expect so much from marginalized groups without properly incentivizing them for their time.

-M. Ross-Russell stated that consumers had to be willing to send their information in order to offer compensation.
-A. Williams asked if the surveys needed to be a paper-based or if they could also offer surveys online or via iPads.
+M. Ross-Russell stated that consumers had to be willing to send their information in order to offer compensation A. Williams asked if the surveys needed to be a paper-based or if they could also offer surveys online or via iPads.
 He added that a colleague of his distributed a survey and was able to track the results for compensation--he was open to asking them how they did so.
+M. Ross-Russell added that the information in the survey must be compliant with the IRB's board.